Safest Teeth Whiteners

 Here are some popular alternative options:

-Traditional braces correct crooked and crowded teeth, jaw problems, and misaligned bites.
-They also treat problems with eating, speaking, or keeping your teeth clean.
+They can help treat problems with eating, speaking, or keeping your teeth clean.

-Aligners straighten misaligned teeth and fix overbites, overjets, crossbites, gaps, and overcrowding.
+Aligners are another subtle option for improving your smile.
+They straighten misaligned teeth and fix overbites, overjets, crossbites, gaps, and overcrowding.
+They cannot be used to treat more severe issues.
 The trays are clear and almost invisible.
-They’re a subtle option for teeth straightening.

-Clear aligners are also removable.
+Clear aligners are removable orthodontic devices.
 This makes them more comfortable than traditional metal and ceramic braces.
-Although convenient, tooth movement is not as precise as that of traditional braces.
+Although convenient, tooth movement is less precise than traditional braces.

 Lingual braces are similar to traditional braces that use wires and brackets.
 However, they’re placed on the back of teeth, making them nearly invisible.